ogata-lab/StochasticRNN/README.md

 ```

 ## Test
+### Abount the `input_param` argument
-The argument `input_param` is a variable that determines the proportion of the RNN's predicted values to be used as input.
-It takes a value between 0.0 and 1.0.
+The input_param argument controls the proportion of the RNN's predicted values used as input.
+It accepts values between 0.0 and 1.0:

-When `input_param` is set to 0.0, it represents a closed-loop prediction, where the model predicts the entire time-series data based solely on the input data at time t.
+- input_param = 0.0: Represents closed-loop prediction, where the model predicts the entire time-series data solely based on the input data at time step t.

-When `input_param` is set to 1.0, it represents an open-loop prediction, where input datas are directly fed into the model at each step without using the model's predictions (yt).
+- input_param = 1.0: Represents open-loop prediction, where the input data at each step is directly fed into the model without using its predictions (yt).

-A value of 0.5 indicates a mix of both, where the input is composed of 50% of the model's predicted datas and 50% of the input datas.
+- Intermediate values (e.g., input_param = 0.5): Create a mix of both, with 50% of the input composed of the model's predictions and 50% of the actual input data.

-The input data can be represented as:
+The input data can be represented as follows:
 `x_data = input_param * xt + (1 - input_param) * yt`

+### Results
 ```bash
 # The prediction results of a stochastic RNN using closed-loop prediction.
 $ python3 bin/test.py ./log/StochasticRNN/StochasticRNN.pth --input_param 0.0